-Hugh Bien — programmer, tinkerer, and freelancer.
-Was an engineer
+Hugh Bien — programmer and tinkerer.
+Was a freelance developer,

-at Wealthfront and student at UCSD.
+startup engineer, and computer science student.
 Now working on several small

 See Project →